Diacomit Generic Name & Formulations

 Treatment of seizures associated with Dravet syndrome in patients taking clobazam.

-Monitor for somnolence; if occurs when concomitant clobazam, consider reducing initial clobazam by 25%.
+Monitor for somnolence; if occurs when concomitant clobazam, consider reducing initial clobazam by 25%; if persists, consider reducing by an additional 25%.
 Increased risk of suicidal thoughts or behavior; monitor for new or worsening depression, suicidal thoughts/behavior, and/or any unusual changes.
 Neutropenia.
 Thrombocytopenia.
 Obtain hematologic testing prior to initiation, then every 6 months.
 Monitor patient's weight during therapy; and the growth rate of pediatric patients.
 Phenylketonuria (oral susp).
 Moderate or severe renal/hepatic impairment: not recommended.
 Withdraw gradually.
 Avoid abrupt cessation.
 Elderly.
 Pregnancy.
 Nursing mothers.

 May affect CYP1A2, CYP2B6, and CYP3A4 substrates (eg, theophylline, caffeine, sertraline, thiotepa, midazolam, triazolam, quinidine); consider dose adjustment.
 May potentiate CYP2C8, CYP2C19, P-gp, or BCRP substrates (eg, diazepam, clopidogrel, carbamazepine, methotrexate, prazosin, glyburide) and clobazam; consider dose reduction of these drugs.
 May be antagonized by strong CYP1A2, CY3A4 or CYP2C19 inducers (eg, rifampin, phenytoin, phenobarbital, carbamazepine); avoid or adjust dose.
 May increase risk of sedation and somnolence with concomitant other CNS depressants, alcohol.

 Diacomit Adverse Reactions